scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-112.md

 ---
 layout: answer
 title: "Which two credentials are required, by default, when loggi"
-blurb: "By default, the AWS Management requires only a username and password.
-Configuring MFA, especially for the root account, is recommended."
+blurb: "<p>By default, the AWS Management requires only a username and password.
+Configuring MFA, especially for the root account, is recommended.</a></p>"
 quid: 112
 ---